antony945/2133047_GeoPathPlanner/Student_doc.md

 Provides an interactive single-page application where users can define waypoints and obstacles, configure routing parameters, and visualize computed routes.
 It acts as the primary interface for user interaction with the GeoPathPlanner system.

 ### USER STORIES:
 1)  As a visitor, I want to try the app without creating an account so that I can quickly see how it works.
+(5 SP)
 2)  As a user, I want to set points on a map where my drone should go so that I can get a possible route.
+(5 SP)
 3)  As a user, I want to mark areas that the drone should avoid so that I can plan a safe path.
+(5 SP)
+4)  As a user, I want to have options to customize which route to compute so to choose tradeoff between computation speed and quality of resulted route.
+(8 SP)
 5)  As a user, I want to see the proposed drone route displayed on the map so that I understand how the drone would fly.
+(5 SP)
 6)  As a user, I want to download or share the proposed route so that I can reuse it outside the app.
+(5 SP)
 7)  As a visitor, I want to sign up into the application so that I can create my personal account to manage my data and routes.
+(3 SP)
 8)  As a registered user, I want to log in to my personal space so that I can manage my routes.
+(3 SP)
 9)  As a registered user, I want to log out to my personal account so that anyone can use my account.
+(2 SP)
 10)  As a registered user, I want to edit my profile information.
+(5 SP)
 11)  As a user, I want to see a clear explanation when no route can be found so that I understand what went wrong.
+(3 SP)
 12)  As a user, I want to easily repeat my last request so that I can test it again.
+(5 SP)
 13)  As a user, I want the option to adjust my inputs and try again after completing or failing request si I don’t have to start from scratch.
+(5 SP)
 14)  As a user, I want the app to generate random no-fly areas so that I can quickly test different scenarios without having to draw them manually.
+(3 SP)
 15)  As a user, I want the app to provide a easy way to clean the window so that I can easily restart over.
+(2 SP)
 16)  As a registered user, I want to see a history of my past routes so that I can review or reuse them later.
+(8 SP)
+17)  As a registered user, I want to delete past routes from my history so that I can no longer see routes that I don't want anymore.
+(5 SP)
 18)  As a user, I want to load waypoints and constraints from geojson file, so that I can easily perform request without having to manually define it.
+(5 SP)

 ### PORTS:
 8081:80